mdenson-dayspring/chord-swift/README.md

 ## Command Usage

-The Chord interpreter currently is a command line program that will put the user into a REPL (Read-Eval-Print-Loop).
+The Chord interpreter currently is a command line program.

 The command can be invoked passing in Chord source files (CSF) and/or a single line of Chord source.

-    $ chord [filename1.csf [... filenamen.csf]] [-- Chord source]
+    $ chord [filename1.csf [... filenamen.csf]] [-- Chord_source]

-###### Examples:
+###### Examples A:

-    $ chord bingo.csf
+    $ chord
+    Chord Version 0.9.1
+    Copyright © 2024 Matthew Denson
+    All rights reserved
+    ↦ chord>

-In this example the Chord interpreter is started and the source in the file bingo.csf is interpreted.
+In this example the Chord interpreter is started and the REPL (Read-Eval-Print-Loop) is started.

-After completion of the file the REPL will be started
+###### Examples B:

     $ chord -- 1 2 3 4

-In this example the Chord interpreter is started and the source after -- is interpreted.
-On completion of the interpretation the REPL is started with the integers 1, 2, 3, and 4 in the operand stack.
-It will look something like:

     Chord Version 0.9.1
     Copyright © 2024 Matthew Denson
     All rights reserved
     ↦ 1 2 3 4 chord>

-Note: that the inline source on the commandline is interpreted after the files are interpreted.
-So any procedures defined in the files can be used in the inline source.
+In this example the Chord interpreter is started and the source after -- is interpreted.
+On completion of the interpretation because there are values the operand stack (the integers 1, 2, 3, and 4) the REPL is started.

+###### Examples C:

+    $ chord bingo.csf
+    $

+In this example the Chord interpreter is started and the source in the file bingo.csf is interpreted.
+If the operand stack is empty Chord will exit when finished.

+###### Examples D:

+    $ chord convert.csf -- "(in mm = ) print 1 yard 2 feet 5.5 inches + + ="
+    in mm = 1663.6999999999998
+    $

+In this example the Chord interpreter is started and the source in the file convert.csf is interpreted.
+Assuming the words yard, feet and inches are defined in convert.csf then the inline source will be run and because the operand stack is empty Chord will exit when finished.

 ## Syntax